It shall henceforth be known as the pleaseExtendOurFunding-ion.

 Obviously a sale of Novell doesn't necessarily imply any change for their Linux business (esp. as I understand it's one of their more profitable divisions) but it is likely (in the short term) to introduce some uncertainty.

-to be at least a duopoly.
+The Linux market seems very healthy at the moment and I hope it continues to be at least a duopoly.
 Red Hat are a very cool company but I wouldn't like to see any company have a (virtual) monopoly in Enterprise Linux.

 I think that you have to give Alex Brown a lot of credit for this article.
 He effectively "sided" with Microsoft in the massive controversy that was the OOXML standardisation.
 In that position many people would convince themselves they had done the right thing and turn a blind eye to Microsoft's failings.